IshaanAnsari/TSF-Data-Science-Project/README.md

 # TSF Task - 2
 # Prediction using Unsupervised ML

-## From the given ‘Iris’ dataset, I predicted the optimum number of clusters and represent it visually.
+## From the given ‘Iris’ dataset, I predicted the optimum number of clusters and represent it visually. \

+### ALGORITHM USED - K-Means

+K-means is a centroid-based algorithm, or a distance-based algorithm, where we calculate the distances to assign a point to a cluster.
+In K-Means, each cluster is associated with a centroid.

 ## Technologies used
 - Python